Menu

 Costs

-Costs are money the judge orders one party to pay the other.
-Costs are typically awarded at the conclusion of the trial to the successful party but can be awarded to any party.
-In some circumstances they can be awarded before the case is concluded.
-For example in Small Claims Court costs can be awarded any time against a party that without reasonable excuse fails to attend or prepare for any stage of the proceeding or any party that purposely delays the proceeding to increase the other party’s costs.
+Costs are typically awarded at the conclusion of the trial to the successful party.
+They can, however, be awarded to any party.
+In some cases, they can also be awarded before the case is concluded.
+For example, in Small Claims Court, costs can be awarded any time against a party that without reasonable excuse fails to attend.
+Costs are meant to help cover expenses related to the lawsuit, though they rarely cover the entire cost.

-In Small Claims Court costs can be awarded for things like filing fees, costs of serving documents or witness fees.
+In Small Claims Court, costs can be awarded for things like filing fees, costs of serving documents or witness fees.
 Parties must bring receipts to prove the amounts of these costs.
-Costs cannot be awarded for lawyer-related expenses in Small Claims.
-As well as these costs the judge can order one party to pay the other party additional costs after taking into account:
+Costs cannot be awarded for lawyer-related expenses in Small Claims Court.
+As well as these costs, the judge can order one party to pay the other party additional costs after taking into account:

 • access to justice